Chain-yield-game/Chain-yield-game-Web/README.md

 Once Time-period complete the chainlink-alarm-clock recognize it. and then using callback function of chainlink-alarm-clock, it triggers the chainlink VRF function to get the winner among participant using randomness functionality of VRF.

-once Chainlink VRF decide the winner, admin needs to disburse all the original tokens to all users and "original token + interest" to winner
+once Chainlink VRF decide the winner, admin needs to disburse all the original tokens to all users and "original token + interest" to winner.

 Let's see demo below....